yuta-2001/final-silide/slides.md

 ---

 <h1 class="font-bold">
-  What I learnt from this internship
+  What I Learned from This Internship
 </h1>

 <ul>
-  <li>New Technical skills like python, TypeScript</li>
+  <li>New technical skills such as Python and TypeScript</li>
-  <li>The knowledge of Web3</li>
+  <li>Knowledge of Web3</li>
-  <li>The life in Vietnam</li>
+  <li>Life in Vietnam</li>
-  <li>How to work and communicate with other countries people</li>
+  <li>How to work and communicate with people from other countries</li>
   etc
 </ul>

 <h2 class="font-bold" style="color: #5d8392">Appreciate</h2>
 <p>
-  CC provide me with a lot of growth opportunities.
+  CC provided me with many growth opportunities. <br />
-  Team members supported me a lot.<br />
+  The team members gave me a lot of support.<br />
-  Some members invited me a lot of activities.<br />
+  Some members invited me to various activities and to eat delicious food, etc.<br />
-  Thank you for helping me, playing with me, and talking to me!
+  I appreciate all the help, the times we spent playing together, and our conversations!
 </p>

 ---